kpgabriel/mern-exercise-tracker/README.md

 ## Available Scripts

-In the root Directory, run:

-## `nodemon server`
+### `nodemon server`

-This runs the backend of the app for the connection to mongo atlas.
+Run in the Root Directory, this runs the backend of the app for the connection to mongo atlas.

 In the project directory, you can run: